What is your philosophy about psychological services?

 What is your experience and background?

 I received the Doctor of Psychology degree in 2011 from St. John's University.
 I am a NYS Licensed Psychologist, NYS Certified School Psychologist, and have earned the Nationally Certified School Psychologist credential from the National Association of School Psychologists through 2016.
 I am also a Distance Credentialed Counselor.
 I am an active member in the Suffolk County Psychological Association as a Member-at-Large (2012-2022), Coordinator of the Mentoring Program, and served as the chairperson of the Website Committee.
-I am a lecturer at St. Joseph's College where I teach courses in behavior modification.
+I am a lecturer at St. Joseph's College where I teach courses in behavior modification and psychological testing.
 I am an active community volunteer, a lifelong learner, and have experience working both in private and public settings with children, adults, and families.
 I was awarded the Suffolk County Psychological Association Service Award in 2012 and the Suffolk County Psychological Association Outstanding Service Award in 2014.

 Professional and Personal References are available upon request